ibm-cloud-docs/EventStreams/messagehub123.md

 {{site.data.keyword.messagehub}} permissions are configured using IAM policies.
 An IAM policy consists of the following information:

 * a service ID
-* an IBM Cloud resource defined by a service name, service instance, region, IAM resourceType and IAM resource.
+* an IBM Cloud resource defined by a service name, service instance, region, IAM resourceType, and IAM resource.
 * a role (Reader, Writer, Manager)

 For more information about IAM, see:
 [IBM Cloud Identity and Access Management](/docs/iam/index.html#iamoverview)

 For an example about how to set policies, see:
 [Introducing IBM Cloud IAM Service IDs and API Keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/10/introducing-ibm-cloud-iam-service-ids-api-keys/){:new_window}.